Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

 23. Which AWS Service helps enterprises extend their on-premises storage to AWS in a cost-effective manner?
     - A. AWS Data Pipeline.
-    - B. AWS Storage Gateway.
+    - B. AWS Storage Gateway.[hybrid cloud storage service that enables enterprises to extend their on-premises storage to AWS in a cost-effective way]
     - C. Amazon Aurora.
     - D. Amazon EFS.